-All students are given the opportunity to learn to canoe and kayak.
+All pupils are given the opportunity to learn to canoe and kayak.

-In the Senior School, Adventure continues with fortnightly half-day sessions for students in Year 7 to 9.
-Students in Year 7 follow a rotation of different activities which currently involves at least two half-day sessions in the Autumn, one canoeing and one kayaking, followed by a river journey in the Summer term for those students who show commitment.
-Students in Year 8 and 9 can opt into half termly sessions of canoeing and kayaking, and put more emphasis on easy white water rivers and paddling journeys.
+In the Senior School, Adventure continues with fortnightly half-day sessions for pupils in Year 7 to 9.
+Students in Year 7 follow a rotation of different activities which currently involves at least two half-day sessions in the Autumn, one canoeing and one kayaking, followed by a river journey in the Summer term for those who show commitment.
+Pupils in Year 8 and 9 can opt into half-termly sessions of canoeing and kayaking, and put more emphasis on easy white water rivers and paddling journeys.

 We have a range of different canoes (suitable for both flat water and white water paddling), a collection of white water kayaks (suitable for all ages) and a fleet of sea kayaks for use on Lake Windermere and some of our larger expeditions.

 Canoeing and kayaking are popular after-school activities for all year groups.

 In the warmer months, we run a variety of different sessions from our Watersports Centre, Hodge Howe, coaching complete beginners through to more experienced paddlers.
 During the Winter months, the more experienced pupils can attend the night sea kayaking activity on Windermere, and our kayak Eskimo rolling sessions take place in a local swimming pool.

 Those members of staff who hold a 5 Star Award organise a variety of trips at the weekends.
 There are day trips on local rivers and lakes, and two-day expeditions to Scotland or Wales for larger bodies of water and expeditions on the sea.